smritimurali/academic-kickstart/content/home/experience.md

   location = "Surathkal, India"
   date_start = "2015-03-01"
   date_end = "2015-04-30"
-  description = """ Analysed data collected from the GOQii band (fitness band) to identify what level of interaction by the trainers helps the wearer of the band perform best.
-Used iPython, Pandas and sklearn.
+  description = """ <p align="justify">  Analysed data collected from the GOQii band (fitness band) to identify what level of interaction by the trainers helps the wearer of the band perform best.
+Used iPython, Pandas and sklearn.</p>
 """